-A gastric balloon is a device that aims to help you lose weight by reducing feelings of hunger and helping you feel fuller longer.
+A gastric balloon is a non-surgical procedure that can kickstart major weight loss by reducing feelings of hunger and helping you feel fuller longer.
 At Virginia Mason Franciscan Health, our department of gastroenterology specializes in this innovative treatment.

 Talk with an endoscopic gastric baloon weight loss specialist.

 When you choose our Center for Weight Management, you’ll find:

 The gastric balloon, also called a stomach balloon or weight loss balloon, is a balloon we place in your stomach using endoscopy.
 A gastroenterologist inserts a thin, flexible tube with a camera (endoscope) into your mouth, down your digestive tract to your stomach.
 They place a small balloon filled with saline (about the size of a grapefruit) inside your stomach.

 The gastric balloon takes up space, so you don’t feel as hungry and you feel fuller longer after small meals.
 It stays in your stomach temporarily.
 We remove it after about six months.
 We can provide ongoing weight management services and support to help you keep the weight off and meet your health goals.

 A gastric balloon procedure may be right for you if you’ve struggled to lose weight with diet and exercise but aren’t a candidate for bariatric surgery.
 The procedure is an alternative to weight loss medication and bariatric surgery for people with a body mass index (BMI) between 30 and 40.